rezer-bleede/refdata-hub/README.md

 fields to the canonical library using the richer, globally diverse sample values.

-For a visual tour of the refreshed reviewer workspace, see [`docs/FEATURES.md`](docs/FEATURES.md) which now calls out the OpenMetadata-inspired experience and design principles.
+For a visual tour of the refreshed reviewer workspace, see [`docs/FEATURES.md`](docs/FEATURES.md) which now calls out the observability-inspired experience and design principles.

 ### API highlights